Teams, tales and tips – a guide to the local game

 Football was first played in Kazakhstan in Semipalatinsk, later renamed Semey, also by the border with Russia.
 But it was a combined team from Almaty, Sbornaya Alma-Ata, who won the first de facto national title in 1936, when it was open to teams from the Kazakh republic of the Soviet Union.
 Further wins were registered for Dinamo, Stroyitel, Spartak and ADK, all teams from Almaty.

-In what was then Tsenilograd, and today is called Astana, a stadium had been built in 1936 for cavalry training.
+In what was then Tsenilograd, the future Astana, a stadium had been built in 1936 for cavalry training.
 Later named Kazhymukan Munaitpasov after a revered and fearsome Greco-Roman wrestler, this ground in the west of town was converted to a sports stadium in 1938.
 It consisted of one wooden stand, a cinder running track and football pitch, used by the first club in town, Lokomotiv.

 But organised football only really took off in the wake of the Virgin Lands Campaign from the late 1950s onwards.
 A huge initiative to encourage a young workforce to move from European Russia to the wheatfields of Kazakhstan, where 1.5 million had starved to death in 1932 and 1933, it made a new frontier out of this distant republic.
 Workers needed sport and workers needed recreation.